mindkin/hourfleet/docs/carkit.md

 layout: default
 title: Carkit
 ---

+# What They Do

+Carkits are devices fitted into selected cars in your car sharing network.

+They allow your customers to lock/unlock and drive cars without needing any physcial keys!

+As there are no keys to exchange with another human or office location, cars fitted with carkits open up economic scenarios like: multiple rentals in a single day, renting cars by the minute, and A to A dropoffs.
+These scenarios are not economically viable when physcial keys have to be managed.

+Carkits also track the location of the car and other metrics, such as: distance travleled, fuel consumed and driving styles.
+This kind of data makes cheaper insurance products for car sharing.

 # Carkit Compatibility
 This section is intended for the latest generation of Hourfleet carkits, with a smart optical unlock feature, known as **Tap, Tap Go**.